chrischau/Sandbox/Python/EviteServer/ReadMe.txt

   - update an attendee               : PUT /attendees
   - delete an attendee               : DELETE /attendees
   - find all events with attendees   : GET /invites
-  - assign an attendee to an event   : PUT /invites
+  - assign an attendee to an event   : POST /invites
   - remove attendee to an event      : DELETE /invites

   For additional information about each operation, please start the API server and find more information at this link.